 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 Another important part of getting your loved one into treatment is researching different treatment programs.
 Treatment programs for drug and alcohol abuse can vastly differ in their approaches, their philosophies, accepted insurance plans, and the levels of care they offer (e.g. inpatient rehab, outpatient).

 Although there are various addiction treatment centers located across the country, it is also common for people in Ohio to prefer finding a quality treatment program that is in-state.

 While many people can and do travel for drug and alcohol rehab, for some loved ones, it can be comforting to know your loved one is nearby for visits.
-Finding a quality rehab program in Ohio through a treatment facility like The Bluffs may also reduce travel costs, lessening any financial burden.
+Finding a quality rehab program in Ohio through a treatment facility like Vertava Health of Ohio may also reduce travel costs, lessening any financial burden.

 How Can I Get My Loved One Into Treatment?

 The ease and nature of getting a loved one into treatment can often depend on the specifics of your situation.
 Factors such as age of your loved one, how close you are, and how long they have been struggling with drug or alcohol abuse can often impact how your loved one will respond to efforts to get them into treatment.